lucasb-eyer/d3-boundingbox/README.md

 Note that the [test.html](http://lucasb.eyer.be/lab/d3-boundingbox.html) file covers almost all possible usages, so you can use it as an example.

+Also note that there's a `disinfect` function which can be used to remove all registered event handlers from the element.

 In the following, all setter methods can also be used as getters by not passing in any value parameter.